 One does not diminish the other and you can tell that the artist put a lot of effort and time on them.
 Most of the things you can do on paper, with brushes, paint or any other tool, you can do it on the computer as well.

 The major difference between both is the tools and how many of them you actually need.

-With traditional, you’ll usually need a lot more instruments than in a computer, where you can save many different brushes and textures to create different effects and styles.
+With traditional, you’ll usually need a lot more instruments than

 If you do prefer to work digitally, don’t let yourself down into thinking that digital art isn’t real art.